Underscoore37/Fire-Duck-Search/README.md

 ### Source Code
 Copyright &copy; 2026 [pokharelbigyan.com.np](https://pokharelbigyan.com.np)

-This project's source code is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
-Anyone is free to copy, modify, distribute, and run this code under the terms of the GPL-3.0 license.
-Official rights are reserved by the original authors.
-See the full license details at [gnu.org/licenses](https://www.gnu.org/licenses).
+This project's source code is open-source software licensed under the **MIT License**.
+You are free to copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided that the original copyright notice and this permission notice are included in all copies or substantial portions of the Software.
+See the full license details in the root `LICENSE` file.

 ### Branding Assets
 [![License: CC BY-ND 4.0](https://img.shields.io/badge/License-CC--BY--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nd/4.0/)

-The brand logo asset `duck.png` for **[Fire Duck Search](https://github.com/Underscoore37/Fire-Duck-Search/)** is licensed separately under a [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).
+**EXCEPTIONS TO THE MIT LICENSE:** The brand logo asset `duck.png` and associated graphical identity elements for **[Fire Duck Search](https://github.com/Underscoore37/Fire-Duck-Search/)** are explicitly excluded from the software's copyleft/permissive permissions.

+These graphical assets are licensed separately under a [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).

 <p align="left">
   <a href="https://raw.githubusercontent.com/Underscoore37/Fire-Duck-Search/refs/heads/main/duck.png">Fire Duck Search Logo</a> &copy; 2026 by